 Living with Sensory Processing Disorder (SPD) can be an overwhelming and isolating experience for both children and their families.
-SPD affects almost 80% of children born by C-section, making it a surprisingly common condition that often goes unrecognized and misunderstood.
+Sensory processing challenges affect almost 80% of children born by C-section, making it a surprisingly common condition that often goes unrecognized and misunderstood.

-For these children with Sensory Processing Disorder, everyday experiences like going to school, playing with friends, transitioning between activities, or even getting dressed and brushing their teeth can be a constant struggle due to their unique way of perceiving and responding to sensory information.
+For children with Sensory Processing Disorder, everyday experiences such as going to school, playing with friends, transitioning between activities, or even getting dressed and brushing their teeth can be a constant struggle due to their unique ways of perceiving and responding to sensory information.

 But what if there was a way to address the root cause of SPD and unlock your child’s full potential?
-In this article, we’ll explore the world of Sensory Processing Disorder, diving deep into its causes, symptoms, and how to help a child with SPD through the life-changing power of Neurologically-Focused Chiropractic Care.
+In this article, we’ll explore the world of Sensory Processing Disorder, diving into its causes and signs, and how to support a child with SPD through the life-changing power of Neurologically-Focused Chiropractic Care.

 What is Sensory Processing Disorder (SPD)?

-Sensory Processing Disorder is a condition that affects how children perceive and respond to sensory information from the environment.
-Children with SPD may struggle with processing information from one or more senses and they may exhibit a range of Sensory Processing Disorder symptoms, which can be broadly categorized into three main patterns:
+Sensory integration is the neurological process of organizing sensory information from our bodies and environment so we can use it effectively in daily life.
+Sensory Processing Disorder is a condition that affects how children perceive and respond to sensory information in their environment.
+Children with SPD may struggle to process information from one or more senses and may exhibit a range of Sensory Processing Disorder symptoms.

 - Hypersensitivity (Over-responsiveness): Hypersensitive children can be easily overwhelmed by sensory input, such as loud noises, bright lights, or certain textures.
 They may react strongly to seemingly minor stimuli, like covering their ears in response to a vacuum cleaner.

 - Hyposensitivity (Under-responsiveness): Some children with SPD may be under-responsive to sensory information, seeming to have a high tolerance for pain or a lack of awareness of their surroundings.
-They may not respond when their name is called or may seem clumsy and uncoordinated.
+They may not respond when called or may seem clumsy and uncoordinated.

 - Sensory Seeking: Some children with SPD actively seek out sensory experiences, craving intense or repetitive stimulation.
 They may engage in behaviors like spinning, jumping, or crashing into objects, often to the point of disrupting daily activities or putting themselves at risk.